 Always a handy tool to have in your tool kit.
 Ok, sometimes you need to hammer or bend something out of the way.

 The claw end is also helpful for pulling out nails from your tire, removing bonded panels, and a host of other things where you need some leverage.

 WD40 is a hygroscopic penetration oil.
 It was designed to lubricate and keep water and moisture out of steel bolts and fitting.
 Because of this property, it’s ideal to use on those stubborn, rusted nuts and bolts.

-I use it as a cleaning agent for oily tools and engine bays as well.
+I also use it as a cleaning agent for oily tools and engine bays.

 Should it move?
 No.